apache/apisix-website/website/blog/2022/03/02/zhongan-usercase-with-apache-apisix.md

 - Apache APISIX
 - Zhongan
 description: In this article, we will introduce some business scenarios and practical cases of zhongan and bring you the gateway selection and implementation operation under the "Internet Insurance" scenario.
-tags: [User Case,Internet Insurance]
+tags: [User Case]
 ---

 > The content of this article is sorted out from the relevant sharing brought by Xu Min, head of Zhongan Insurance and Technology Infrastructure in Apache APISIX Weekly Meeting.

 <!--truncate-->

-Zhongan is the first and largest Internet insurance company in China, with sales using an all-Internet format for product sales, no offline agents, and online traffic mainly through self-operated, partner company websites and channels.
+Zhongan Insurance is the first and the largest Internet insurance company in China, with sales using an all-Internet format for product sales, no offline agents, and online traffic mainly through self-operated, partner company websites and channels.
 By actively providing personalized, customized and intelligent insurance varieties, it makes up for the lack of product capabilities of traditional insurance companies.

 When looking at the technical level from the business perspective, there is a strong demand for traffic governance on the technical side in order to meet the complex business scenarios and the proprietary characteristics of the industry of Zhongan.
 In this article, we will introduce some business scenarios and practical cases of zhongan and bring you the gateway selection and implementation operation under the "Internet Insurance" scenario.

 ## Business Scenario Features

-### Multi-Insurance
+### Multiple Insurance Categories

 As we mentioned at the beginning, Zhongan, as the first Internet insurance company in China, offers a very wide range of insurance products, especially like property insurance.
 There are many kinds of property insurance, and there may be all types that you can think of, such as car insurance, broken screen insurance and health insurance, as well as the common daily shopping refund shipping insurance for Taobao, etc.

 Basically, as long as everyone encounters something in life, it may be designed as an insurance product, so the Internet insurance scene, the number of types of insurance products is its more characteristic background.

-### Multi-Channel
+### Multi Sales Channels

 Although it is said that all the operation process of Internet insurance is carried out online, it is a typical Internet+ scenario.
 It has both the high frequency and high concurrency of the Internet or some explosive phenomena, and also low frequency and low concurrency scenarios like others.
 However, it has both the flow characteristics of the Internet and also contains very many offline or traditional insurance business characteristics.

 To be more precise, many scenarios of Internet insurance rely on channels for entrance, and multiple channels enable the business to release more capabilities.
 Therefore, the management of channel traffic is also an important part of Internet insurance in realizing the business level.

-### Strong supervision
+### Strong Supervision

 ![Strong supervision](https://static.apiseven.com/202108/1646279054405-a55ded0a-986f-4d49-a927-545999070d65.png)